-You should ensure that your complete application is submitted in good enough time to allow the CAA to consider this
+You should ensure that a complete application and Annual Accountants' Report Part 2 are submitted in good enough time to allow the CAA to consider this

-and for you to provide any further requirements to enable grant of a new licence.
+and for you to meet any conditions set to enable grant of a new licence.

 If a new licence is granted before the current licence expires, the same licence number will be allocated, which